yierwang2023/TriAttNet/README.md

-# TriAttNet
-# title{TriAttNet: Triple-branch Attention-guided Network for Joint Classification and Segmentation in Breast Ultrasound}
+# TriAttNet: Triple-branch Attention-guided Network for Joint Classification and Segmentation in Breast Ultrasound